verana-labs/verifiable-trust-vpr-spec/spec.md

 Concept: the [[ref: trust deposit]] is used to lock trust value as a stake.
 To process application messages that perform state changes, several modules methods are requiring a trust deposit to be sent, from the executing account, to the trust deposit module.

-Example: an account wants to create a new DIDDirectory entry, to execute the transaction it will need:
+Example: an account wants to create a new DidDirectory entry, to execute the transaction it will need:

 - 10 `denom` (trust deposit) that will be sent to the trust deposit;
 - 5 `denom` (transaction fees)